emilyfdzhang/ConnectedSpine/BLANK_README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For examples of how to use the website and code, please refer to the [Documentation](https://docs.google.com/document/d/1m3FPN4m_aVhri7hZ02f7f3lu09_bb2iO647or_fIkv0/edit?usp=sharing)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>